lilcam26/lilcam26/README.md

 ~ I would be interested in collaborating with anyone who has an ambition for software developement and will consistently contribute to the project.

-- 📫 You can reach me at cshimko@asu.edu
+- 📫 You can reach me at ImChristianShimko@gmail.com